volard/os-knowledge-base/Authentication.md

 ---
 aliases:
-tags: security
+tags: security, review,
 sources: https://www.marcobehler.com/guides/spring-security
+sr-due: 2023-09-08
+sr-interval: 3
+sr-ease: 250
 ---
 > **Who are you?**

 > Verify if the user is _who_ he claims to be, typically done with a username and password

-(from Greek: αὐθεντικός authentikos, "real, genuine")
+(from Greek: αὐθεντικός `authentikos`, "real, genuine")

 # Methods
 - Role-based access control